benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 <!--more-->
 ## But my Swift!

 The first thing to understand here is that Kotlin/Native—the member of the Kotlin multiplatform family responsible for this part—predates the Swift language features like Swift ABI, and module ABI, stability that would make Swift-only reverse interop for Kotlin possible.
-We know, and JetBrains knows, that Apple now has (some) Swift-only system frameworks now, and Apple’s ecosystem is moving in that direction.
+We know, and JetBrains knows, that Apple has (some) Swift-only system frameworks now, and Apple’s ecosystem is moving in that direction.
 If JetBrains wants developers to [build iOS (and Android) apps in Android Studio](https://blog.jetbrains.com/kotlin/2019/12/what-to-expect-in-kotlin-1-4-and-beyond/) this year, I think we can expect Swift reverse interop in the future 🙏.

 For now though, what you get when you build a Kotlin library into an Obj-C framework is one with a header that is well-annotated for Swift.
 Phill and others on our team that were getting their hands dirty with our Kotlin-based framework didn’t realize—until they looked under the hood—that the classes they were interacting with were Obj-C. For what it’s worth, this is the status quo with the majority of Apple’s system frameworks that you interact with in Swift right now.
 You get an Obj-C framework that is annotated to feel “Swifty”.